 Sabbath as antidote

 I realise that our postmodern world is weary of universal claims.
-But please allow me to shed some light on the fourth of the 10 Commandments: “Remember the Sabbath day by keeping it holy” (Exodus 20:8).
+But please allow me to shed some light on the fourth commandment, given to Moses as part of the 10 Commandments: “Remember the Sabbath day by keeping it holy” (Exodus 20:8).
 Here, God is basically saying, “Remember to rest.”
-Work six days, but take the seventh to rest.
+Work six days, but take the seventh day to rest.
 Why?
-Because if we forget to rest, we’ll overwork and numb ourselves to the tender nuances around us.
+Because if we forget to rest as part of our Sabbath observance, we’ll overwork and numb ourselves to the tender nuances around us.
 We’ll forget that our identity does not come from doing, but from being.
-If we forget to rest, we won’t have time to love, to laugh with our children and to wander in nature.
+If we forget to rest after the sixth day, we won’t have time to love, to laugh with our children and to wander in nature.

 So, as Wayne Muller, the author of Sabbath: Restoring the Sacred Rhythm of Rest, points out, God says, “Please don’t.
 It is a waste of a tremendous gift that I have given you.
 If you knew the value of your life, you would not waste a single breath.
 So, I give you this commandment: Remember to rest.”
 The fact that it is a commandment, rather than a lifestyle suggestion, is an act of mercy.
-Much like a mother who insists when her exhausted toddler refuses to nap, God knows this is best for us.
+Much like a mother who insists when her exhausted toddler refuses to nap, God knows that providing time devoted to active recovery and rest after the hard work of the week is best for us.
 It is not a capricious rule of a mean-minded god, wanting to diminish our productivity; it is the rule of a Loving Father who cares for our needs.

 Vanesa Pizzuto is a freelance journalist and radio broadcaster living in London, UK.